 In the south of China, a sweet snack made of ground rice, 'nian gao', is eaten this time of the year as it is considered auspicious with the word 'nian gao' sounding like 'higher year' in Mandarin.
 In the north of China it’s popular to eat dumplings.
 Mandarin oranges, which are considered a symbol of good fortune are also eaten, displayed or gifted as well.

 Red packets or 'ang paus' are cash gifts sealed within red packets, usually given by senior members to their junior relations.
-These can range from a few dollars to quite hefty amounts.
+These can range from a few dollars to generous amounts.

 Usually they are given from adults to children, and from married couples to their younger, unmarried family members.
 In some countries, it’s also customary for bosses to present them to employees.